Two Spaces, Mundane and Profound

 To share this with my neighbors and "super" of my apartment building, Andy, and his daughter and her kids, was fantastic.
 Something none of them had seen, except one.

 While I let his grandkids fiddle with it, inevitably repositioning it while it got jostled around, Andy told me a story I had never heard.
-He worked at Cape Canaveral for a while on the tail end of his time in the Air Force, and was there for the last couple Vera launches.
+He worked at Cape Canaveral for a while on the tail end of his time in the Air Force, and was there for the last couple Vela launches.

 These were the early detection systems for nuclear detonations around the world.
 The old “trust with verification” that wasn’t well-defined until the Reagan years.
 He was no engineer or scientist, but worked basic logistics, and his daughter and grandkids never really heard about it until then.